 If you liked this recipe, check out some of these other festive recipes!

 Sugared Cranberries and Rosemary Recipe

-- In a medium saucepot, combine 1/2 cup sugar and water.
+- In a medium sized skillet, combine ½ cup sugar and water.
 Place over medium-high heat and bring up to a boil.
-As soon as it comes to a boil, move the pot off the heat and add in your cranberries/rosemary. * (see notes)
+Boil for 1 minute, then move the pot off the heat.
+Cool for 15 minutes.

-- Add the remaining 1 cup of sugar to a medium bowl.
+- Pour the remaining 1 cup of sugar into a medium bowl.
 Toss the cranberries/rosemary in the sugar to coat.
-For the rosemary, I find it easier to use a spoon to sprinkle the sugar onto it so it gets into the crevices.
 And they're ready to use!